microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_1/Part_1_Blockchain_and_Ethereum/README.md

 # Part 1.
 Bitcoin and Ethereum

-In order to understand the exercises and what is going on, we have to provide some background discussion about Bitcoin and Ethereum, the two main Blockchain platforms in use (although there are others).
+To understand what is happening in the exercises, we have to provide some background discussion about Bitcoin and Ethereum, the two main blockchain platforms in use (although there are others).

 First, here's a fun video to help set the stage: